eorroe/NodeList.js/README.md

 $$('div div');
 ```

-There's a second argument you can pass which is the scope:
+If you pass a query string there's a second argument you can pass as the scope:
 ```JS
 let container = document.getElementById('container');
 $$('div', container);